We’ve all experienced websites which are difficult to navigate, and may have led you round in circles, or hid the pages you most wanted to visit.

 Usability is an important aspect of the design of a site (as is web hosting).
 Because like a mass transport system, if done correctly, it will flow visitors through and on to their intended destination smoothly and efficiently.

-Conversely, a badly designed website can cause visitors to leave in frustration having not found what they were looking for, possibly never to return.
+Conversely, a badly designed website or inadequate web hosting service can cause visitors to leave in frustration having not found what they were looking for, possibly never to return.

 So, what are the tricks that good website designers employ?